Configure the Web Service Consumer

 In the example, an HTTP Requester configuration with HTTP basic authentication is declared and then referenced in the

-Now the WSC will dispatch each one of the requests using the advanced configuration that is provided.
+Now the Web Service Consumer Connector will dispatch each one of the requests using the advanced configuration that is provided.

-Note that the Web Service Consumer configuration also supports WSS security strategies.
+The Web Service Consumer Connector configuration also supports WS-Security strategies.
 See the link to the Technical Reference below for more information.

 WS-Security describes three main mechanisms: